-For neutrons with energy lower than 20 MeV, Fluka uses its own neutron cross section library (P5 Legendre angular expansion, 260 neutron energy groups) containing more than 250 different materials, selected for their interest in physics, dosimetry and accelerator engineering and derived from the most recently evaluated data:
+For neutrons with energy lower than 20 MeV, ${\tt FLUKA}$ uses its own neutron cross section library .
+Two possibilities exist:

-- multigroup P5 cross sections with 260 groups [57]. - Gamma-ray generation and different temperatures available. - Doppler broadening for temperatures above 0 K.
+- 1. A multi-group library (P5 Legendre angular expansion, 260 neutron energy groups) containing more than 300 different materials, selected for their interest in physics, dosimetry and accelerator engineering and derived from the most recently evaluated data: - multigroup P5 cross sections with 260 groups [58]. - Gamma-ray generation and different temperatures available. - Doppler broadening for temperatures above 0 K.